 "Call us if you need anything."

 He barely remembered to dress in his haste to find Dawn, but when he got to the grave there was no one to be seen.
-He stared down at the marker.
-Felt a surge of pain at the sight of it.
+He stared down at the marker and felt a surge of pain at the sight of it.
 His lost slayer haunted him.

-He drove back to his apartment.
-Walked in and started some water to boil.
-He needed some tea.
-Then he saw the note.
-Picked it up, knowing what it would say but reading it anyway.
+He drove back to his apartment and started some water to boil.
+Tea would help, but then he saw the note and picked it up, knowing what it would say but reading it anyway.
 She was gone.

-The phone rang.
-He crossed the room slowly.
+The phone rang but he crossed the room slowly.
 "Yes?"